maciejodziemczyk/companies-bankruptcy-modelling-econometrics/README.md

  * financial statements data are hard to deal with, lots of missings and outliers
  * developed model met the requirements (1st hypothesis)
  * company size has negative impact on its bankruptcy probability (Too big to fail slogan seems to be true)
- * adding Z-score to the model can help with economics missclasification costs of the model but it is dependend from reasercher preferences
+ * adding Z-score to the model can help with economics misclassification costs of the model but it is dependend from reasercher preferences

+In this project I've learnt a looot of about econometric and statistical analysis, discrete choice models and statistical inference.
+I've also improve my Python programming and problem solving skills, I have to implement some statistical tests, diagnostics tools from scratch with python functions which was a lot of fun.
+There were no software requirements, but I've choosen Python because I really like it and want to learn as much as possiblme for Data Science and more (we could use STATA for example what is easy path to perform econometrics modelling).